chadananda/st-dev/src/content/courses/db-challenge.md

 ![bring Ocean 2.0](/db-challenge/bayan-db-challenge.jpg#floater)
-### What to Bring? (books, light clothes, shampoo)
+### What to Bring? (computer, books, light clothes, shampoo)

 Every student should bring their own copy of the Dawn-Breakers or a tablet or laptop computer with [Ocean 2.0 Reader installed →](/ocean).
 Pens, pencils, notepads, bedding, towels, food etc. are supplied.
 We have plenty of laundry facilities as well.
+The mountain air can be a bit cooler than one might expect for California, so prehaps bring some layered clothes.
 You may want to bring a swimsuit for occasional outings to the nearby river.

 ### How much? ($320, about $30/day.)